 This case study uses the functional flow framework and long-term biological monitoring to relate hydrologic conditions to watershed-scale anadromous fish reproduction rates.
 The empirical flow-biology relationships evaluated here also suggest hypotheses regarding the watershed-specific mechanisms of ecological response to flow variability.

-To learn if it was possible to empirically quantify a hydrologic regime that meets the ecological needs of coho salmon in the Scott River watershed, we examined correlations between several dozen hydrologic metrics and local salmon observations.
-We found several metrics, both from prior studies (Patterson et al. 2020; Yarnell et al. 2020) and designed for this study (Figure 5), that appeared correlated with the number of coho smolts produced per female spawner (coho spf).
-The two flow metrics most correlated with the coho spf of a given smolt cohort were the first date after the dry season of flows rising above 10 and 100 cfs, respectively, during the spawning window for the cohort’s parents.
+To learn if it was possible to empirically quantify a hydrologic regime that meets the ecological needs of specific species (coho and Chinook salmon) in a specific region (the Scott River watershed), we examined correlations between several dozen hydrologic metrics and local salmon observations.
+We found that coho salmon outcomes were much more related to hydrology than Chinook outcomes.
+Several hydrologic metrics, both from prior studies (Patterson et al. 2020; Yarnell et al. 2020) and designed for this study (Figure 5), appeared to be correlated with the number of coho smolts produced per female spawner (coho spf).
+The two flow metrics most correlated with the coho spf of a given smolt cohort were based on the timing of end-of-dry-season flows rising above 10 and 100 cfs, respectively, during the spawning window for the cohort’s parents.
 This suggests that in the Scott River watershed, flow conditions and habitat access during spawning may be the greatest single factor in a brood’s success, affecting the cohort from the egg stage through outmigration to the ocean.

 We used linear models to predict coho spf values for each water year based on potential combinations of one and two hydrologic metric predictors.
 The intercept and slopes of the three best of these linear models were aggregated to formulate a Hydrologic Benefit function (Figure 12).
 With this formulation, a prediction could be made each fall, using the flow hydrology of the preceding water year and the estimated number of female spawners during the previous fall-winter, regarding the number of smolts to be observed in the coming spring.
 It can also be applied to the river flow output of hydrologic models simulating various management scenarios, to estimate the impact of infrastructure or regulation on local salmon reproduction.

-Conversely, we did not find that Chinook reproduction observations could be predicted with as much success as coho using the same set of hydrologic data.
+Conversely, we did not find that Chinook reproduction observations could be predicted with as much success as coho using the same set of hydrologic data (Figure 10).
 This suggests that the utility of this type of analysis is both region- and species-dependent.